Transport

 The agent transport handles the write path for the agent's contribution: piping model output through the codec encoder to the channel, publishing turn-end when the task completes, and listening for cancel signals that target the active turn.
 When the agent receives a poke, it uses the transport to hydrate the session from the channel (or from an external store), locate the message the poke references, and begin its work.

-Because the agent is stateless between execution attempts, the agent transport does not maintain long-lived subscriptions or accumulated state.
+The agent is stateless between execution attempts.
+The agent transport does not maintain long-lived subscriptions or accumulated state.
 Each execution hydrates what it needs, does its work, publishes its output, and tears down.
-If the turn spans multiple executions (human-in-the-loop, retry after failure), each execution creates its own agent transport against the same session.
-The session on the channel is what provides continuity, not the transport.
+If the turn spans multiple executions (a human-in-the-loop step, a retry after failure), each execution creates its own agent transport against the same session.
+The session on the channel provides continuity, not the transport.

 Understand the codec